1. Whisk all dry ingredients (baking mix + yeast) with the amount of warm water listed on the back of the bag (~105°, like a bath).

 9. Glaze option 1: for a classic glaze, combine 1 cup powdered sugar, 2 tbsp milk (any kind), and 1 tsp vanilla.

 10. Glaze option 2: 1/2 cup cashew butter heated with 1 tbsp coconut oil and maple syrup or honey (to desired sweetness).Glaze buns, enjoy!

-1. Whisk all dry ingredients (baking mix + yeast) with 1 3/4 cups warm water.
+1. Whisk all dry ingredients (baking mix + yeast) with with the amount of warm water listed on the back of the bag (~105° like a bath).
 It'll look wet at first but will thicken up shortly.

 2. Cover the dough with a dishtowel and let it rise ~30min, until doubled in volume.